signal18/docs.signal18.io/04.architecture/03.topologies/03.master-master/docs.md

 | Type | boolean |
 | Default Value | false |

-You just need to set one preferred master
+You just need to set one preferred master.

-We advice to enable restart of database in read-only mode to cover the case where a failed node try to rejoin but can't be contacted anymore from **replication-manager**, in such case no write traffic will be enable on the rejoining node.In a Multi DC split brain with a proxy on each side we can simply ensure the split brain will not make the database diverge on each side
+We advise to enable restart of database in read-only mode to cover the case where a failed node tries to rejoin but can't be contacted anymore from **replication-manager**, in such case no write traffic will be enabled on the rejoining node.
+In a Multi DC split brain with a proxy on each side, we can simply ensure the split brain will not make the database diverge on each side.

 MariaDB configuration file: